-Using set-UnifiedGroup in Powershell
+Using Set-UnifiedGroup in Powershell

-Using set-UnifiedGroup in Powershell
+Using Set-UnifiedGroup in Powershell

 Managing Microsoft 365 Groups effectively is crucial for maintaining streamlined communication and collaboration within any organization.
 As an IT administrator, you might often find yourself needing to update group settings to match evolving business needs or to ensure security policies are adhered to.